-Natural features in the Plan include river pathways, as well as the Inglewood Bird Sanctuary and Nature Centre, which is a designated historic resource.
+Numerous natural features and open spaces are found throughout the Plan and include Scotsman's Hill, river pathways, Pearce Estate Park and the Inglewood Bird Sanctuary and Nature Centre, which is a designated historic resource.

 Main Street

 The 9 Avenue SE Main Street is identified as a Neighbourhood Main Street in the MDP.
 The MDP includes general policies and development intensity targets for Neighbourhood Main Streets.